Designed

 9.9 The Company shall have no obligation to recover, reproduce or replace any Shipment after lawful disposal.

-9.10 Where a Shipment remains uncollected, unpaid or abandoned for more than 30 days after reasonable notice has been provided to the Customer, the Company may, at its sole discretion and in accordance with applicable law, destroy, dispose of, sell or otherwise deal with the Shipment without further liability, refund or compensation to the Customer.
+9.10 Where a Shipment remains uncollected, unpaid or abandoned for more than 30 days after written notice has been provided to the Customer under clause 9.7, the Company may, at its sole discretion and in accordance with applicable law, destroy, dispose of, sell or otherwise deal with the Shipment without further liability to the Customer, save as required by law.

 10. Proof of Delivery and Tracking